Shopping in Tenbury Wells

 If you are thinking of moving in or out of the area, we have 3 Estate agents.

 Swan Garage, just north of the bridge is an independent petrol station and we have three auto repair garages, two in Burford and Will’s Autos in the centre of town.

 There are a selection of men’s and ladies’ hairdressers and also clothes shops.
 An old fashioned sweet shop is also very tempting for the young and young at heart.

 There are two dentists and the doctor’s surgery plus an optician and the chemists

-We still have our own post office and a library with internet access.
+We still have our own post office which is now situated in Bowketts. our local supermarket, and a library with internet access.

 Most of the shops are independently owned and situated in Teme Street, Market Street and Cross Street and a short stroll can provide you with as much choice as you would get in very much larger towns and cities.

 Buses run regularly, six days a week to Worcester and Kidderminster and less frequently to Hereford and Ludlow and local villages.
 Timetables are available from the Tourist Office in Teme Street or on line at www.worcestershire.gov.uk .
 Our nearest British Rail stations are at Ludlow or Leominster for the North / South line from Manchester to South Wales and Worcester or Kidderminster for Birmingham and London.